JarlMorgennebel/homelab/Home Assistant/Smart Thermostat (PID)/HowTo + Homematic + Homematic IP.md

 ````

 ### Configure helpers
 Homematic IP wall thermostats require a Helper to measure the ACTUAL_TEMPERATURE.
-Homematic Sensor exposes sensors already which can be used without helper.
+Homematic Legacy exposes sensors already which can be used without helper.
 In HA navigate to Settings >> Devices & Services >> Helpers.
 Add a **sensor helper** for each Homematic IP wall thermostat.

 My naming convention is "READ **room** HmIP Thermostat -> FB Smart Thermostat" which will create sensors: